ARCHIVES

 2003.11.29 (sat) 2:00pm - 3:00pm

-Guest: Asami Imajuku (Model) / Akemi Kobayashi (Model) / Kumi Saito (Stylist) / Yuichi Miyashi (Designer / Tyqueon Graphics)
+Guest: Asami Imajuku (Model) / Akemi Kobayashi (Model) / Kumi Saito (Stylist) / Yuichi Miyashi (Designer / Tycoon Graphics)

-Capacity 150 people (accepted at the Parco Museum)
+Capacity 150 people (will be accepted at the Parco Museum)

-General admission is not possible on the day from 1:00pm to 4:00pm.
+On the day, general admission is not possible from 1:00pm to 4:00pm.
 Please contact us for more information.

 Goldfish is not a wild fish.